tegacodess/tegacodess/README.md

 # Hello there; welcome 👋🏾I'm Zion Ukpong

-I'm a Frontend Engineer, a technical Writer and a student.
-I'm passionate about sharing and gaining knowledge, technical writing and documentation, and web engineering, I build practical [open-source projects](https://github.com/Zion Ukpong), I write articles at [my Hashnode blog](https://techgirltega.hashnode.dev/ ) and participate in growing technical communities...
+I'm a Frontend Engineer, a Technical Writer and a Student.
+I'm passionate about sharing and gaining knowledge, technical writing/ documentation, and web engineering.
+You can check out my articles at [my Hashnode blog](https://techgirltega.hashnode.dev/ ) and I also participate in growing technical communities...

 **Here's a quick summary about me**: